zhuminjie/OpenSeesPyDoc/docs/algorithmobj.rst

       There is only one global :class:`algorithm` object.
       Creating another :class:`algorithm` object
-      will automatically invalid the previous :class:`algorithm` objects.
+      will automatically invalidate the previous :class:`algorithm` objects.

 .. _algorithm-class-methods: